maybe-surf/Cell_map_ext/README.md

  CellMap folder contains several useful scripts for CellMap pipeline.

- Currently work in progress on integrating ilastik to detect cells more efficiently using its pixel classification algorithm
+ ilastik folder contains integration of ilastik to detect cells more efficiently using its pixel classification algorithm